-9.3.5.
-Procedure
+9.3.5 PROCEDURE

-This approach to termination of employment shall only be applied to cases where an employee has committed serious misconduct or failed to improve his/her performance even after repeated warnings.
-Before any dismissal decision is made, the relevant manager is advised to study all the facts leading to the dismissal and seek advice from the HR Unit with regard to the approach and action to be taken.
+This approach to termination of employment shall only be applied to cases where an employeehas committed serious misconduct or failed to improve his/her performance even after repeated warnings.
+Before any dismissal decision is made, the relevant supervisor is advised to study all the facts leading to the dismissal and seek advice from the HR Unit with regard to the approach and action to be taken.

-If dismissal is deemed necessary, the manager shall complete and forward the Employee Termination Request Form (attached as Annex No. 19) with reason(s) to the HR Unit.
-The manager shall provide substantial evidence in writing to the HR Unit, including record of verbal and written warnings issued to the employee over time.
+If dismissal is deemed necessary, the supervisor shall complete and forward the Employee Termination Request Form (attached as Annex No. 19) with reason(s) to the HR Unit.
+The supervisor shall provide substantial evidence in writing to the HR Unit, including record of verbaland written warnings issued to the employee over time.

-The HR Unit shall probe the evidence including the written warnings earlier issued as per chapter 14 of the HR Policy Manual and forward the case to the Termination Committee, comprising at least three staff from grade D or above, with its recommendation16.
-The Committee may decide prima facie or may decide to interview the complainant manager and the employee being considered for termination.
-All the recommendations for termination shall be submitted to the CEO for approval.
+The HR Unit shall probe the evidence including the written warnings earlier issued as per chapter 14 of the HR Policy Manual and forward the case to the Human Resources Committee, with its recommendation.
+The Committee may decide prima facie or may decide to interview the complainant supervisor and the employee being considered for termination.
+All the recommendations for termination shallbe submitted to the CEO for approval.